This post has been updated. It was originally published on March 26, 2021.

 There are currently more than 150 different COVID-19 vaccines under development.
-Of these, more than 50 have reached human trials and, as of last week, three vaccines have been granted Emergency Use Authorization (EUA) from the FDA.
+Of these, more than 50 have reached human trials, three have been granted Emergency Use Authorization (EUA) from the FDA.
 These include two mRNA-based vaccines—one from the biotechnology company Moderna and the other from drug giant Pfizer—and one so-called viral vector vaccine from Johnson & Johnson.
+And, as of this week, one—Pfizer’s COVID vaccine, which is now officially called Comirnaty—has been granted full FDA approval.
+The most recent data on Comirnaty showed that the vaccine was 91 percent effective in preventing a COVID-19 infection.

 As of March of 2021, other promising vaccine candidates include AstraZeneca’s vaccine as well as one from a Maryland-based biotechnology company called Novavax.
 While AstraZeneca reported results of a phase 3 trial back in November, the company is still waiting on further data before it presents its results to the FDA for potential emergency use authorization.
 During AstraZeneca’s clinical trials, some participants were mistakenly given a half-dose of the vaccine for their first shot, which, surprisingly provided a higher efficacy than the intended dosage.
 Further research was needed to understand these findings, which is likely accounting for the holdup.
 Meanwhile, Novavax released results of its phase 3 clinical trial on March 11, and they were promising.
 They showed 96 percent effectiveness against the original strain, but less effectiveness against newer variants.
 Though, the vaccine candidate was 100 percent effective against severe disease.
 Its likely the company will apply for emergency use authorization in the US soon.